 We have already discussed the well designed removable portafilter holders able to cater to the range of different sizes of portafilters.
 Breville have also added the small but thoughtful addition of a built in cord coil area to keep the power cord tidy and out of the way.

-The Breville Smart Grinder comes with a digital interface showing grind setting, grind time and no of shots/cups which is unique for grinders at this price point.
+The Breville Smart Grinder Pro comes with a digital interface showing grind setting, grind time and no of shots/cups which is unique for grinders at this price point.
 The grinder is relatively intuitive and easy to use, however some have commented that it is too smart for its own good.
-There is something to be said for a basic, well made grinder that will last for years.
-The problem with technology is that there are more parts that can break down.
+There is something to be said for a basic, well-made grinder that will last for years.
+The more features a product has, the more parts involved that can break down.

-However, like it or lump it the Breville grinder is a ‘smart grinder’ which means it has all sorts of extra features.
-To start with the grinder comes with a timer that allows you to adjust the grind time in increments of 0.2 seconds.
-Once you have found the right grind setting you are able to program your grinder to automatically grind your desired dose automatically.
-You can program a different setting for each of the 4 grind categories: espresso, percolator, filter and plunger.
+However, like it or lump it, it is a ‘smart grinder’ which means it has all sorts of extra features.
+To start with the smart grinder pro comes with a timer that allows you to adjust the grind time in increments of 0.2 seconds.
+Once you have found the right grind setting for your coffee beans you can program the grind time to your desired dose.
+There is the option to program a grind time for each of the four grind categories: espresso, percolator, filter and plunger.
 The timer is very good and stops promptly at the end of the time for a consistent dose, however the dose is based on time rather than weight which is preferable.

 If you don’t wish to use the dose timer there is the option of a manual grind button.
 This can be done by either pressing the Start/Pause button or by pushing the handle of your portafilter in to activate the portafilter switch for as long as you require.

 Breville have also added dosing IQ technology where you can select the number of shots or cups you want to brew and it automatically adjusts the dose required.
 One of the issues some people have found with the grinder is that there is only the option of selecting the number of shots or cups you want to brew, so it is not good if you are wanting to grind in bulk.